sfgcatl-account/churchcrm-docker/README.md

 # Docker ChurchCRM

 This is the Docker Installation of ChurchCRM.
 This image is currently using the latest release of ChurchCRM.
-It is installed on Alpine Linux, Apache, PHP7 & is using the Latest MariaDB.
+It is installed on Alpine Linux, Apache, PHP7 & is using the Latest MariaDB in a separate container.

 ## How To Use